-In September 2019 the City of Portland began work, in collaboration with Casco Bay Lines, on the Peaks Island Ferry Landside Operations Study.
-The study is examining infrastructure in the vicinity of the Peaks Island ferry landing and the potential effects of existing and future trends in levels of passengers, vehicles, and freight.
-The study’s goal is to find opportunities to improve the accessibility, safety, and efficiency of the Peaks Island landing as well as the intersection of Franklin Street-Commercial Street-Maine State Pier.
-A final report will include a menu of strategies that address issues identified over the course of the study.
+In September 2019 the City of Portland, in collaboration with Casco Bay Lines, began work on the Peaks Island Ferry Landside Operations Study.
+The study examined infrastructure in the vicinity of the Peaks Island ferry landing and the potential effects of existing and future trends in ridership and use.
+The study’s goal was to find opportunities to improve the accessibility, safety, and efficiency of the Peaks Island landing and develop a menu of strategies that address issues identified over the course of the study.

 • Phase 2 looked at trends in levels of passengers, vehicles, and freight as well as the potential influences of vessel capacity and the growth in activity on Peaks Island and projected the impacts of future demand.

 • Phase 3 developed recommendations through additional analysis and public involvement, including a survey and a public meeting.
 The presentation from the meeting can be found here.
 The recording of the meeting can be found here.
 A summary of comments, questions and polling results during the meeting can be found here.

 Ultimately, the study culminated in a final report, completed in the summer of 2021.